teociaps/SwaggerUI.Themes/README.md

 ```

 > [!NOTE]
-> Custom styles that inherit from the `ModernStyle` class include additional JavaScript.
+> Custom styles that inherit from the `ModernStyle` class and modern styles applied directly from assemblies include additional JavaScript.
-> This doesn't apply to styles that inherit from `NoJsModernStyle`, inline styles, or those applied directly from assemblies.
+> This doesn't apply to inline styles, styles that inherit from `NoJsModernStyle`  and classic styles.

 ## Contributing